-The disputed domain name wholly incorporates the Complainant's trademark BOURSORAMA, preceded by the French term "accès".
+The disputed domain name wholly incorporates the Complainant's trademark BOURSO, together with the term "bank", a hyphen and the French term "banque".
 This addition does not prevent a finding of confusing similarity with the Complainant's trademarks.
-On the contrary, this Panel finds that the addition of the generic term "accès" to the trademark of the Complainant, active in banking services, increases the confusing similarity between the disputed domain name and the Complainant's trademarks.
-Indeed, it is ordinary for banking providers to offer their customers with a portal on which the customers are able to access their banking details.
+On the contrary, this Panel finds that the addition of the generic terms "bank" and "banque" the trademark of the Complainant, active in banking services, increases the confusing similarity between the disputed domain name and the Complainant's trademarks.
+Indeed, it is asserted by the Complainant and not rebutted by the Respondent, the new corporate name of the Complainant is Boursobank, and the Complainant is active in financial and banking services.